 - People of the lower castes had no basic civil rights.

-- Ayyankali defied such restrictions and fought for many rights such as access to public places, right to dignity of clothing, right to use public roads, right to education, etc.
+- Ayyankali defied such restrictions and fought for many rights such as access to public places, right to the dignity of clothing, right to use public roads, right to education, etc.

 - He argued for the right of the farm labourer to be paid in cash rather than in kind.
 He also demanded rest time for the workers.